queryluke/masseffect-5e-data/data/rules/weapons.md

 - __Shotguns__.
 Close-range, high-damage blasts.
 - __Sniper Rifles__.
 Precision instruments meant for long range or stealthy combat.
 - __Melee__.
 Used in close-quarters combat. _Damage resulting from melee weapon attacks by-pass shields_.
-- __Heavy Weapons__.
-Specialty weapons that deal massive amounts of damage. _Heavy Weapons do not have a proficiency requirement_.

 ### Weapon Properties
 Many weapons have special properties related to their use, as shown in the Weapons List.